 It is time to dive a little deeper into the social, cultural, and historical contexts of each of the distinct art eras we presented above.
 You will see how many eras take influence from those before them.
 Art, like human consciousness, is continuously evolving.
 It is also important to note that this art timeline is a history of Western and predominantly European art.

 Art historians typically consider the Romanesque art era to be the start of the art history timeline.
-Romanesque art developed during the rise of Christianity ca. 1000 AD.
+Romanesque art developed during the rise of Christianity around 1000 CE.
 During this time, only a small percentage of the European population were literate.
 The ministers of the Christian church were typically part of this minority, and to spread the message of the bible, they needed an alternative method.

-As a result, Romanesque works of art are simple, with bold contours and clean areas of color.
-Romanesque paintings lack any depth of perspective, and the imagery is rarely of natural scenes.
-There were several different forms that Romanesque paintings could take, including wall paintings, mosaics, panel paintings, and book paintings.
+Romanesque art was simple and included bold contours with clean blocks of color.
+There were also several different forms that artists adopted in Romanesque painting, including wall frescoes, mosaics, panel paintings, and book paintings.